 Capital Improvement Project List - The Stormwater Management and Engineering Divisions respond to flooding complaints and evaluate those complaints for possible inclusion on the County's Capital Improvement Project (CIP) list.
 The CIP list is created using a Project Database Tool.
 The Project Database Tool uses evaluation criteria to cover a range of considerations that are important in the implementation of a potential capital improvement project.
 By applying the criteria in a systematic method, each potential project is objectively evaluated and compared.
-The evaluation criteria are: improves stormwater drainage, floodplain management, water quality, fiscal responsibility, customer service, and workforce.
+The evaluation criteria include improving stormwater drainage, floodplain management, water quality, fiscal responsibility, customer service, and the workforce.
 Projects that improve floodplain management and water quality are weighted higher than projects that do not improve these areas.

-Once a project goes on the CIP list, either the Engineering Division or an outside consultant completes the design.
+Once a project is added to the CIP list, either the Engineering Division or an outside consultant completes the design.
 The Stormwater Division has a CIP Manager who oversees the design and construction of Stormwater CIPs.

-The Stormwater Division requires designers to follow the Land Development Manual, which is currently being updated, and this includes procedures and policies related to water quality of projects, including flood control projects.
+The Stormwater Division requires designers to follow the Land Development Manual which includes procedures and policies related to water quality of projects, including flood control projects.
 Water quality design requirements are implemented and thus are assessing water quality impacts.

-The County is implementing a new standard in the new Land Development Manual, which encourages engineers to use the IDEAL model for all permitted projects.
+The County has implemented a new standard in the new Land Development Manual, which encourages engineers to use the IDEAL model for all permitted projects.
 This model evaluates the performance of BMPs and calculates loads and concentrations of sediment, nitrogen, phosphorus, and bacteria based on designer inputs and local, historic soil and rainfall data.

 The Flood Control component is fully implemented.
 The Stormwater Division requires projects to meet the water quantity and quality standards and has bi-weekly project meetings with the Engineering and Roads and Drainage Divisions to discuss flood control projects.
 The bi-monthly meetings improved coordination when it comes to addressing water quality in both CIP and force account projects.
 The County's on-call consultant, Woolpert, is working with the Stormwater and Engineering Division to update the County's 25-year Stormwater Plan and project ranking database to meet new program needs.
-We think that our program is improving and is successful due to the fact projects are being completed within budget and during appropriate time frames.

-There have been more projects moving forward with construction in recent years.
-Since the October 2015 flood, the Stormwater Division has leveraged disaster recovery funds to design and construct other flood control projects.
+There have been more projects moving forward to construction in recent years.
+Since the October 2015 flood, the Stormwater Division has leveraged disaster recovery funds to design and construct additional flood control projects.